 Local anesthesia will be given to the patient before the surgery is performed.
 It would take a while for it to wear off.
-Medication will be given to the patient to recover from it.
+We will provide medication to the patient to recover from it.
 During the healing process, the growth of plaque has to be controlled.
 A special mouth rinse is used for this purpose.
-Brushing or flossing the operated areas should be avoided in order to prevent bleeding.
-Spicy and hot foods should also be avoided.
+Brushing or flossing the operated areas should be avoided to prevent bleeding.
+The patient should also avoid spicy and hot foods for a while.

 Laser gum surgery